MadhuNitesh/Edukos-Website/README.md

     ### Student & Faculty Forgot Password Page :

-    * If faculty/student has forgotten their password they can enter create new password by entering their Rollno/Faculty-Id.
+    * If faculty/student has forgotten their password they can create new password by entering their Rollno/Faculty-Id.

     ![image](https://user-images.githubusercontent.com/84159067/122265932-dc67d100-cef6-11eb-8201-e61f54081ab6.png)